-- The National Institute of Environmental Health Sciences (NIEHS) sponsored the NIEHS Climate Change and Environmental Exposures Challenge as part of the Climate and Health Innovation Challenge Series mentioned in the commitment text.3 The challenge was a prize competition that awarded prizes to innovative data visualization tools connecting climate change science with exposure pathways for environmental hazards.
-The winning entries were announced on 23 February 2016.4 - Although the government's self-assessment report mentioned the creation of a citizen science initiative with amateur beekeepers titled "Show me the Honey," the IRM researcher could not find evidence that this program was operational.
+The National Institute of Environmental Health Sciences (NIEHS) sponsored the NIEHS Climate Change and Environmental Exposures Challenge as part of the Climate and Health Innovation Challenge Series mentioned in the commitment text.3 The challenge was a prize competition that awarded prizes to innovative data visualization tools connecting climate change science with exposure pathways for environmental hazards.
+The winning entries were announced on 23 February 2016.4

+- Although the government's self-assessment report mentioned the creation of a citizen science initiative with amateur beekeepers titled "Show me the Honey," the IRM researcher could not find evidence that this program was operational.
 Nonetheless, a newer program called HiveScience was launched by the Environmental Protection Agency (EPA) in 2017.5 Given that its start date falls after the end of the period assessed by this report,6 this initiative will be assessed in the upcoming IRM end-of-term report. - The Environmental Protection Agency (EPA) created a citizen science initiative through which members of the public can conduct research on algal blooms using their smartphones.
 This project, named CyanoScope,7 allows members of the public to test the water in their neighborhoods and submit the data online. - According to the government self-assessment report, the Science Cache app for gathering data in national parks was still in development by the US Geological Survey as of June 2016. - Members of the public can scan government records in the National Archives' Innovation Hub as part of the agency's citizen archivist program.8 However, this appears to have started as early as August 2015, prior to the start of the action plan.9

-To improve Challenge.gov (Milestone 26.2), the government launched a blog called PrizeWire to highlight success stories, news and updates, and evidence of impact.10 The Challenge.gov website also now allows users to create a profile through which they can identify their skills and interests, receive alerts, and track their submissions.
-The release of an open-source version of Challenge.gov was pending at the time of this evaluation.
+To improve Challenge.gov (Milestone 26.2), the government launched a blog called PrizeWire to highlight success stories, news and updates, and evidence of impact.10 However, given that the government committed to launch a "new version" of the website, the blog constitutes limited progress.
+While the Challenge.gov website does now allow users to create a profile, this feature was already implemented prior to the start of the action plan.11 The release of an open-source version of Challenge.gov was also pending.

 As part of the effort to coordinate open innovation opportunities across government (Milestone 26.3), in April 2016 the government launched citizenscience.gov, a site that links to a catalog of existing projects, a toolkit with related resources, and access to a community of practitioners who share best practices.
-In addition, about 25 agencies joined Challenge.gov during the first year of the action plan to increase the site's total to more than 100 federal government agencies.
+In addition, about 25 agencies joined Challenge.gov during the first year of the action plan to increase the site's total to more than 100 federal government agencies.12

 There is now greater information available online on open innovation efforts.
 As mentioned in the previous section, approximately 25 more agencies are listing challenges on Challenge.gov, which now has a blog and allows users to create a profile, offering them easier access to information on new projects that may interest them and past projects in which they were involved.
-The new Citizenscience.gov also links to a centralized catalog of more than 400 citizen science projects by over 25 agencies12 and provides guidance and case studies.13 Together, these developments point to more-centralized sources of information on open innovation and citizen science.
+The new Citizenscience.gov also links to a centralized catalog of more than 400 citizen science projects by over 25 agencies13 and provides guidance and case studies.14 Together, these developments point to morecentralized sources of information on open innovation and citizen science.